ARZZEZZAN/s21_stringLibrary/README.md

  - The library must be developed in accordance with the principles of structured programming, duplication in the code must be avoided
  - Prepare a full coverage of the library's functions by unit-tests using the Check library
  - Unit-tests must check the results of your implementation by comparing them with the implementation of the standard string.h library
+ - Unit tests must cover at least 80% of each function (checked using gcov)
- - Provide a Makefile for building the library and tests (with the targets all, clean, test, s21_string.a)
+ - Provide a Makefile for building the library and tests (with the targets all, clean, test, s21_string.a, gcov_report)
+ - The gcov_report target should generate a gcov report in the form of an html page.
+Unit tests must be run with gcov flags to do this
  - Use prefix s21_ before each function
  - It is forbidden to copy the implementation of the standard string.h library and other string processing libraries and to use them anywhere, except unit-tests
  - You must follow the logic of the standard string.h library (in terms of checks, working with memory and behavior in emergency situations - tests will help you with that)